Janjaweed: History

 As the insurgency escalated in February 2003, spearheaded by the Sudan Liberation Movement/Army and the Justice and Equality Movement, the Sudanese government responded by using the Janjaweed as its main counter-insurgency force.
 Janjaweed forces were ordered to attack and recover the rebel-held areas of Darfur, conducting a campaign against rebels in Darfur.
-In 2004, the U.S. State Department and others named leading Janjaweed commanders, including Musa Hilal-Sneed, as genocide suspects.
+In 2004, the U.S. State Department and others named leading Janjaweed commanders, including Musa Hilal, as genocide suspects.
 By early 2006, many Janjaweed had been absorbed into the Sudan Armed Forces including the Popular Defense Forces and Border Guards.
 Meanwhile, the Janjaweed expanded to include some Arab tribes in eastern Darfur who were not historically associated with the original Janjaweed.
 A political base was also reestablished in Chad as part of the United Front for Democratic Change (FUC) coalition.

 By October 2007, only the United States government had declared the Janjaweed killings in Darfur to be genocide, since they had killed an estimated 200,000–400,000 civilians over the previous three years.
-The UN Security Council called for the Janjaweed to be disarmed.
+The UN Security Council called for the Janjaweed to be disarmed, a call separately echoed by Secretary General Ban Ki-Moon in the same year.
 On 14 July 2008, the prosecutor of the International Criminal Court filed genocide charges against Sudanese president Omar al-Bashir, accusing him of masterminding attempts to wipe out African tribes in Darfur with a campaign of murder, rape and deportation.

 In 2013, the Rapid Support Forces (RSF) were formed from the Janjaweed to fight against rebel groups in Darfur, South Kordofan, and Blue Nile.